 The main procedures that should be implemented in case of procurement are described in the following chapters.
-Which procedure is applicable depends on the nature of the acquisition (works, supplies, services or hybrid11) and the value of the contract.
+Which procedure is applicable depends on the nature of the acquisition (works, supplies, services or hybrid6) and the value of the contract.

-The main procedures identified in the ENI CBC IR are thoroughly described in PRAG and this guide is only giving some tips and indications on where to find the details.
+Main procedures identified in the ENI CBC IR are thoroughly described in PRAG and this guide is only giving some tips and indications on where to find the details.

-However, low-value contracts, that is, below 20.000€ in Poland-Belarus-Ukraine and 10.000€ in Latvia-Lithuania-Belarus, are described in more detail in the guide, as PRAG has no specific provisions for them.
-Therefore, the rules for such contracts are set in this document and jointly agreed by the MAs and the Ukrainian and Belarusian NA.
+However, low-value contracts, that is, below 20.000€, are described in more detail in the guide, as PRAG has no specific provisions for them.
+Therefore, the rules for such contracts are set in this document and jointly agreed by the MAs and the NAs.